 3.4 2025 Demonstrations, Pilots and Assessments

-The Company will evaluate opportunities for demonstrations, pilots, and assessments for 2025.

-4. Evaluation, Measurement and Verification Plan
+The Company will not pursue any new Demonstrations, Pilots or Assessments in 2025, but will continue two from 2024.4.
+Evaluation, Measurement and Verification Plan

 EM&V provides independent verification of impacts to ensure that savings and benefits claimed by the Company through its energy efficiency programs are accurate and credible.
 EM&V also provides insight into market characteristics and guidance on program design to improve the delivery of cost-effective programs.